If you’ve ever had the following thoughts, this could be a sign of autism. Don’t let autism sink under the radar. These thoughts are very telling.

 “I don’t want to be like most other people.”

-(As a child) “It’s justified and understandable to get in a rage with kids who cheat at games.”
+(As an older child) “It’s justified and understandable to get in a rage with kids who cheat at games.”

 — Dom Silvera, autism advocate, 52, diagnosed at 44.